- Guaranteed for 2 full months

-The depth of field (DOF) can be so shallow, that interesting aspects of the photos are without sharpness.
-Setting to a smaller aperture may be used to increase DOF, but moving the aperture farther from a lens’s sweet spot introduces lens diffraction into the image, again resulting in some fuzziness.
-Also, if stopping down the camera’s aperture, shutter speed will need to be increased and blurry images may result.
+The depth of field (DOF) can be so shallow that interesting aspects of the photos are without sharpness.
+A smaller aperture may be used to increase DOF, but moving the aperture farther from a lens’s sweet spot introduces lens diffraction into the image, again resulting in some fuzziness.
+Also, if stopping down the camera’s aperture, the shutter speed will need to be increased and blurry images may result.
 Increasing ISO to help with the exposure will introduce digital noise to the image.

-So, how do you shoot with the best aperture and shutter speed combination, and get sharp images from front to back of an image?
+So how do you shoot with the best aperture and shutter speed combination and get sharp images from the front to the back of an image?
 A technique that can help resolve this problem is called focus stacking.
-Here’s some helpful info about this technique.

-Focus stacking is similar in principle to HDR.
-However, with focus stacking, images are captured with different focus points, and later combined in Photoshop, to create an image with more DOF than would be possible with a single exposure.
+Focus stacking is similar in principle to HDR photography.
+However, with focus stacking, images are captured with different focus points and later combined in Photoshop; this is in order to create an image with more DOF than would be possible with a single exposure.
 Landscape and macro photography are two genres of photography that benefit most from using this procedure.

 Macro photography can benefit from focus stacking more than any other type of photography, because a macro lens has an extremely shallow depth of field.

-Note: If you are using a Lightroom and Photoshop workflow, after importing your images into Lightroom, instead of following steps 2 through 5, you can simply add all your images into Photoshop layers by selecting all your images, then go to Photo/Edit in/Open as Layer In Photoshop.
+Note: If you are using a Lightroom and Photoshop workflow, after importing your images into Lightroom, instead of following steps two through five, you can simply add all your images into Photoshop as layers.
+Just select all your images, then go to Photo>Edit In>Open as Layer In Photoshop.

-It is nearly every photographer’s intention to capture the sharpest images possible, and focus stacking can be another tool to help you achieve this goal.
-The trick to this whole process is to take enough focused images, to create a final photo that is in focus from foreground to background.
+It is nearly every photographer’s intention to capture the sharpest images possible, and focus stacking can be another tool to help you achieve that goal.
+The trick to this whole process is to take enough focused images to create a final photo that is in focus from foreground to background.